14 Sources

 4

 .
-That's an ambitious target for a first-generation device from a company that has never made a phone before, especially in a category that doesn't fully exist yet1
+That would place the AI agent phone's sales performance near those of a typical Samsung flagship—a lofty goal for a first-generation device from a company that has never manufactured phones before, especially in a product category that doesn't fully exist yet1

 2